IyesGames/minewars/doc/src/gameplay/pvp.md

 To do this, you need to solve the Minesweeper puzzle.
 Use the digits to figure out where enemy items are, and determine what tiles are safe to step on.

-Logically, there are three possibilities for any given enemy tile:
- - Empty (no item): does not count towards digits
- - Safe Item (decoy): counts towards digits, but makes them display an asterisk (*)
- - Dangerous Item (mine, flashbang): counts towards digits

-You want to avoid dangerous items, and step on tiles that are safe (empty or decoy).
+You want to avoid dangerous items, and step on tiles that are safe).
 Decoys make the puzzle more challenging: you need to account for them when you mentally parse the digits + asterisks.

-If you need information quickly, you can use the **Reveal** action (which costs a lot of money), to immediately learn what is on an enemy tile.
+If you need to advance quickly, you can use the **Reveal** action (which costs a lot of money), to immediately learn what is on an enemy tile.
+Or you can strike.

 If you think you know where dangerous items is located, you have options for dealing with them:
  - **Strike** the tiles (offensive action), causing explosions that destroy the item and the land it stands on.
 Costs money.